WeCanCodeIT/WCCI-PartTime-SummerFall-Cle/README.md

 * Extensions on project submissions will be given with the Education Team’s discretion in the case of extenuating circumstances.

 ## Unsatisfactory Progress Probationary Period
-If a student is failing a portion of the program, the student will be placed on academic probation for two weeks.
-In this time period, the student will be put on a remediation plan and is expected to complete and pass any portion of the class in which the student has failed.
+If a student is failing a portion of the program, the student will be placed on academic probation.
+During this time period, the student will be put on a remediation plan and is expected to complete and pass any portion of the class in which the student has failed.
 If the student cannot resolve his or her failing status satisfactorily, he or she may be dismissed from the program.
 The student may be eligible for a refund based upon our stated refund policies.

 ## Final Projects